Epic Mickey

 Oswald was supposed to be a mascot for Disney, he’s Mickey’s precursor, having been utterly forgotten by Disney and its fans after the mouse replaced him – a fitting ruler, then, to a land of forgotten cartoons.
 The first objective in the game is to track Oswald down, but at first, he’s presented as an antagonistic force, even building a trap to dispatch Mickey.

 It’s easy to understand Oswald’s hostility, as Mickey is everything he was meant to be.
 His obsession with his replacement can be spotted everywhere: he created animatronic versions of Mickey’s friends with the Mad Doctor’s help, put his name on Mickey’s first famous cartoon (it’s Oswald’s Steamboat Willie in Wasteland), and built his throne on top of a mountain littered with old Mickey merchandise.
 The throne itself even has an in-built television that is always displaying Mickey in Steamboat Willie.
-Oswald resents Mickey and he doesn’t even know that it was the mouse who destroyed his world.
+Oswald already resents Mickey without even knowing that it was the mouse who destroyed his world.

-The tower in the intro, after all, was in shambles, crumbling down and with a shattered roof.
+The tower in the intro, after all, was in shambles, with a shattered roof and threatening to crumble down at any moment.
 Eventually, Mickey reaches an amusement park full of broken rides.
-Towns are adorned with wrecked buildings – Gus’ home is one of them, erased by thinner – and there are monsters prowling most lands and parks.
+Towns are adorned with wrecked buildings – Gus’ home is one of them, erased by thinner – and, to add insult to injury, there are also monsters prowling most lands and parks, monsters made by the thinner Mickey spilled onto the maquette.
 This is a world in ruins and it’s Mickey’s fault: he gave Wasteland its name.

 This ambiguity is amplified by the myriad of moral choices in the game.
 The first one arrives when Mickey is chasing down Oswald in the tower and comes across a Gremlim locked in a cage, which lies on top of a catapult.
 There’s a chest sitting on a pressure plate linked to this catapult, so we are offered a simple choice: save the Gremlim, who is desperately asking for help, or grab the reward in the treasure chest and activate the catapult.